Spider or purr

 We have listed the most important differences below for you so that you can easily recognize them yourself.

-SPINTS SPIDER
+SPINT SPIDER

-Max 1mm in size Often a few mm to cm in size
+Max 1 mm in size Often a few mm to cm in size

-There are many on your plant Often found alone in a web or plant
+Sit with many on your plant Often found alone in a web or plant

 How do I get spider mites?